-Every morning we bring our mobile star dome to the learners all over UK, our sat navs seamlessly guiding us through busy traffic, road closures and congestion.
-And sometimes we wonder, how on Earth people navigated and found their whereabouts before the sat nav era?
+Being a mobile star dome, we travel all over the UK to bring space science to our learners.
+Luckily, there are sat navs to show us directions and seamlessly guide us through busy traffic, road closures and congestion.
+But how did people get to their destinations and determined their whereabouts before the sat nav era?

 What is a coordinate system?

 On Earth we specify one’s position using two coordinates: latitude and longitude.
 We think of them as a grid made of latitude and longitude lines.

 Latitude lines, or parallels, run horizontally and parallel to the equator.
 Latitude tells us how far North (values 0 to 90 degrees N) or South (values 0 to 90 degrees S) we are from the equator.

 Longitude lines, or meridians, run vertically from the North Pole to the South Pole so that they cross the Equator at a 90 degree angle.
 Longitude is measured relatively to the Prime Meridian that runs through the Greenwich Observatory: West (values 0 to 180 degrees W) and East (values 0 to 180 degrees E).